 So Many Dogs Waiting for Forever Homes

-At any given time, there are as many as 350 dogs cared for at Barb’s.
+At any given time, there are as many as 450 dogs cared for at Barb’s.
 Right now, that number continues to swell as litter after litter of puppies arrive and mature to the age where adoption is possible.
 Each of those puppies receive all vaccinations, worming, and spay or neutering.
-In addition, Barb provides all the necessary paperwork to easily cross the border into the U.S. If you bought or adopted a puppy in the U.S., you would expect to pay several hundred dollars for these services.
+In addition, Barb provides all the necessary paperwork to easily cross the border into the U.S. If you bought or adopted a dog in the U.S. you would expect to pay several hundred dollars for these services.
 At Barb’s there is no established charge, but any donation you can make is much needed and gratefully accepted.
 Barb’s Dog Rescue is a U.S. 501c3 non-profit and, as such, all donations are fully tax deductible.

 (Insert picture of dog holding feeding dish here.)

 Imagine the food, supplies, and medicine it takes to care for these precious animals.
 Each week we go through at least 50 bags of dry puppy food, 56 bags of adult food, and 450 cans of wet food.
 In addition to that, there are special meals that must be prepared for the sick dogs and new mothers.
 Typically, we buy around 40 packages of chicken, liver, green beans, carrots, celery, and rice to ensure they receive the extra nourishment they need.
 In times when this food isn’t available here, we depend on our friends and supporters to help.
 Because the shelter is so full, we have a critical need for funds to help us replenish our food supply.
 Donations may be made in person or online.
 Because Barb’s Dog Rescue is a U.S. 501c3 non-profit, all donations are fully tax deductible.

 (Insert picture of Barb and a dog here if space permits)